Creative Learning

 Omidaze – Oh My Days! -A colloquial expression of amazement and disbelief originating in schools in Inner London at the turn of the Century.

-• Creative Learning Approaches across the Curriculum using theatre, drama and storytelling.
+• Creative Learning across the Curriculum using creative techniques.

 • The Five Creative Habits of Mind.